 - 1. Do not run to seats /tables in the cafeteria - 2.
 Be inclusive!
 No saving seats, denying others a place at a table, or excluding - 3.
 Kind and friendly attitude - 4.
 Say "please" and "thank you" - 5.
 Line up students the following way: packers, drink purchasers, lunch purchasers - 6.
 Students buying lunches, line up in a single file line at the register - 7.
 No more than 8 at a table without administrator permission - 8.
 Quiet and respectful eating (inside voices) - 9.
 Use spoons/forks - 10.
 Eat your own lunch only - 9.
 No getting up and visiting other tables.
 All students remain seated until dismissed by cafeteria staff. - 10.
 Students are responsible for picking up their messes, wiping tables, and throwing trash away as they leave the cafeteria. - 11.
-When dismissed, the students may move to the playground in an orderly manner. - 12.
+Students must line up in an orderly fashion for recess. - 12.
+When dismissed, the students may move to the playground in an orderly manner. - 13.
 Misbehavior may result in LOSS OF RECESS AND/OR A WARNING/BEHAVIOR REFERRAL.

 Seating: The cafeteria expectations listed above will be reviewed and made clear to all students by the teachers and administration.
-Students choose their own seats in the cafeteria unless they demonstrate behaviors that result in the loss of this privilege.
-If assigned seats become mandatory for students/a grade-level, it will be communicated to parents by the teachers explaining why this has occurred.
+At the beginning of the year, students may have assigned seating.
+Otherwise, students choose their own seats in the cafeteria unless they demonstrate behaviors that result in the loss of this privilege.
+If assigned seats become mandatory for students/a grade -level, it will be communicated to parents by the teachers explaining why this has occurred.